Updated: March 2026

 One annual review is a start.
 Monthly check-ins, quarterly audits, and triggered resets are what keep your budget accurate year-round.
 See the complete framework.

 The CFPB consistently finds that households with a written budget entering a new year report significantly lower financial stress in Q1 than those who plan reactively.
+Building your financial plan for the year ahead in December -- before January pressure arrives -- is one of the highest-value actions you can take in the final weeks of the year.
 The budget does not need to be perfect in December.
 It needs to exist.

 7. Ignoring a Depleted Emergency Fund